sarath49/pdf_to_imagefield/README.txt

 Once the module is enabled, check your site status at /admin/reports/status You should see a message that will tell you if your system is ready to run.
 "Imagemagick support for PDF to Image"
-If not, you need to check the requirements, and the ImageMagick settings at admin/config/media/image-toolkit.
+If not, you need to check the requirements and the ImageMagick settings at admin/config/media/image-toolkit.
-See the ImageMagick project docs for troubleshooting that.
+See the ImageMagick project docs for troubleshooting further.

 If ImageMagick appears to be available but still does not convert PDFs, it could be it wasn't installed with 'Ghostscript' libraries or other required dependencies.
-You'l have to go to the ImageMagick forums for help with that.
+You'll have to go to the ImageMagick forums for help with that.
+It may be as easy as "apt-get install ghostscript" or similar, so try that.

 == Configuration ==